Hackerfox8100/HTB-Writups/Academy Notes/Attacking Common Applications/Attacking Common Applications.md

 	* Subscriber
 * Another way to identify a wp site is to curl it and grep for `wordpress`
 * can identify plugins by running `curl -s http://blog.inlanefreight.local/ | grep plugins`
+* most plugins have a readme.txt file where you can find version and more info
+* can find them at `http://blog.inlanefreight.local/wp-content/plugins` OR `http://blog.inlanefreight.local/?p=1/wp-content/pplugins`

 ### Enum on users
 * A valid username and an invalid password results in the following message: